Dr. Robert Lepenies is Professor for Pluralist and Heterodox Economics at

 He was the project manager of Global Colleagues, a project that brings together poverty scholars in one-to-one research partnerships.

-Current research projects: PEER Research on Sustainable Development Goals: Tackling and managing risks with SDGs (
+Current research projects: PEER Research on Sustainable Development Goals: Tackling and managing risks with SDGs (PEER-TRISD).

 Reviewer for the 2019 Global Sustainable Development Report and the JRC Enlightenment 2.0 report.
 Member of the IAP Science for Poverty Eradication Committee.
 He was a research scientist at the UFZ in the department of environmental politics where he is still a guest scientist.